 The Council will seek to ensure that a choice of homes is available to meet identified affordable housing needs in Ipswich.
-Outside the Ipswich Garden Suburb, this will be achieved by requiring major new developments of 10 dwellings or more (or on sites of 0.5ha or more) to provide for at least 15% on-site affordable housing by number of dwellings.
-At least 60% of affordable housing provision shall consist of affordable housing for rent and the remainder affordable home ownership, except where:
+Outside the Ipswich Garden Suburb and the northern end of Humber Doucy Lane, this will be achieved by requiring major new developments of 150 dwellings or more (or on sites of 0.5ha or more) to provide for at least 15% on-site affordable housing by number of dwellings.

+At least 60% of affordable housing provision shall consist of affordable housing for rent including social rent and the remainder affordable home ownership., except where: